AaruranLog/pydoc.random/README.md

 I use conda to manage my python packages, but because this codebase is multi-lingual, there is no one-size-fits-all solution.
 However, the data pipeline uses very few non-standard packages.
-As well, I recommend that the model training and text generation be done on colab using 'notebook/gpt2_model.ipynb', which installs one package into the cloud environment.
+As well, I recommend that the model training and text generation be done on colab using `notebook/gpt2_model.ipynb`, which installs one package into the cloud environment.
 In other words, this project is small enough that I don't think it requires a dedicated virtual environment.

-The go pipeline only requires you to install the package 'colly', and its dependencies.
+The go pipeline only requires you to install the package `colly`, and its dependencies.
 The rest of the go packages used are standard.

 However, if you wish to create your own python environment (with conda, or venv),